opensearch-project/project-website/_posts/2024-06-20-vector-radial-search.md

 * **Proximity-based filtering**: When you need to find all items within a specific distance from a query point.
 Unlike traditional k-NN searches that return a fixed number of top results, radial search allows you to find all items that fall within a specified distance threshold.
-* **Threshold-specific queries**: When you need to make sure only items that meet your criteria are included in the results.
+* **Threshold-specific queries**: When you need to make sure that only items that meet your criteria are included in the results.
 Radial search lets you define specific similarity or distance thresholds, which is essential for tasks like anomaly detection and geospatial searches.
 * **Dynamic range adjustments:** When the acceptable similarity or distance range can vary.
 Radial search offers more flexible search results.

 ## Supported configurations

-Starting with OpenSearch 2.14, you can perform radial search with either the Lucene or Faiss engines in OpenSearch k-NN plugin.
+Starting in OpenSearch 2.14, you can perform radial search with either the Lucene or Faiss engines using the OpenSearch k-NN plugin.
 The following table summarizes radial search use cases by engine.

 |Engine	|Filter supported	|Nested field supported	|Search type	|
 |---	|---	|---	|---	|